bahadirozkan/django-oscar-iyzipay/README.md

 	path('', include('oscar_iyzipay.oscar_iyzipay.urls')),
 	```
 	- iyzipay expects an identification number (11 digits) and a phone number (not mandatory in Oscar).
 How to do this can be found in the [recipes](https://github.com/bahadirozkan/django-oscar-iyzipay/tree/main/documentation/recipes.py).
+3. The package automatically adds tax to each product.
+Tax is set as %10.
+Feel free to override this.
+An option to enable/disable tax and choose the rate will be implemented.

 ## Contributing